 Dan Pflieger joined the SMGA in 2014, and brought with him over 10 years working in many different positions within the golf industry.
-He attended Towson University, and graduated with a Bachelor of Science in 2009.
+He attended Towson University, and graduated with a Bachelor of Science.
 Dan grew up in Olney, Maryland.
-As a young man, for 4 years he had a seasonal job at the Olney Golf Park, the site of the very first SMGA adaptive golf clinics.
+As a young man, for 4 years he had a seasonal job at the Olney Golf Park, the birthplace of the SMGA.
 He credits his interactions with those veterans as a source for his dedication and passion to serve our veteran community.

 Manager of Equipment & Golf Programs

 A new hire of SMGA who recently transitioned from the Corporate World in NYC into the Golf Industry by attending and graduating with honors and accreditations from Golf Academy Phoenix.
 John learned the basis of golf course operations, club fitting and golf course maintenance, including design and architecture and used his knowledge and experience to introduce the great game of golf to golfers across the board, including Juniors and Special Olympics.
 Since arriving to the area, John has volunteered and worked with SMGA at Olney Golf Park and is now excitedly looking forward to being a vital part of the SMGA Team serving our wounded veterans and their families.

 Co-founder & Director of Instruction